Fome: Composition

 Themes of pain, heartbreak and death run through the album.
 According to Jimena Henríquez, sister of Álvaro, as well as other musicians close to the band during the time of recording the album, many of the songs in Fome are inspired by the end of the relationship between Álvaro and Chilean singer Javiera Parra in addition to the alleged infidelities by Parra, hence the dark themes and the angsty lyrics by Henríquez.

 The song "Bolsa de Mareo" ("Puke Bag" or "Motion Sickness Bag") was chosen by the band as the album's first single because they considered it as a good representative of what the album was about, the song and its name come from "the sensation of always being without knowing where to hold on", a sensation which Henríquez likened to the one he felt during a plane flight.
-The second single, "Olor a Gas" ("Smell of Gas"), could possibly be about the aftermath of a suicide with lyrics like "Sin sábanas, sin un colchón, duerme tranquilo como un lirón, seco el corazón" ("Without bed sheets, without a matress, sleep calmly like a dormouse, the heart gets dry").
+The second single, "Olor a Gas" ("Smell of Gas"), could possibly be about the aftermath of a suicide with lyrics like "Sin sábanas, sin un colchón, duerme tranquilo como un lirón, seco el corazón" ("Without bed sheets, without a mattress, sleep calmly like a dormouse, the heart gets dry").
 The third single, "La Torre de Babel" ("The Tower of Babel"), has no relation to the origin myth about the creation of the languages in the world, but instead, it is a fable created by the band inspired by different Chilean tales and tells the story of Gabriel, a young cigarette that loves to swim at the river which ultimately leads him to his death, the music video of the song was an animated video directed by Alejandro Rojas, featuring characters designed by Samuel Restucci, that illustrates the story of the song, the music video is one of the most recognized by the band as well as one of the first animated music videos in Chile.